DanielMwendwa/kasarani.pefa.church/content/about-us/pentecostal.md

   spacing:
     padding: ['25px', '0', '0']
 ---
-Derived from the Book of Acts and the event of Pentecostt.
+Derived from the Book of Acts and the event of Pentecost.
 Acts 2.